Borgward Logo

 The sign’s main colors are white and red, echoing the shades of road signs and the heraldry of Bremen.

-• White represents the ability to start all over again.
+• White represents the ability to start over.
 The owner had to deal with the vicissitudes of fate more than once, hiding behind the color and the desire for discovery.

 • Red – passion and love for your work.
-The texture of the red sections of the diamond resembles machine reflectors, which indicates the company’s direction.
+The texture of the red sections of the diamond resembles that of machine reflectors, indicating the company’s direction.

 The lettering font is similar to QB One Semi Bold Expanded.